 Submit one of the following.
 The entry is to be typewritten on 8 1⁄2 x 11 paper and include exhibitor's name.
 Entries must be original and written for the 4-H project.
 Poems may be single-spaced.
-The entries should be submitted by August 1 to the state 4-H office.
+The entries advancing to the state fair should be submitted by August 1 to the state 4-H office.